A Ranger Power Project

-Ranger Power’s solar project in Clinton County will help improve the economic landscape, support local and regional businesses, and create additional revenue sources for the county.
+The Clinton County Board of Supervisors unanimously approved Ranger Power’s solar project in May of 2022.
+In 2023, Ranger Power is proud to present an incremental addition to Hawkeye Solar that will help improve the economic landscape, support local and regional businesses, and create additional revenue sources for the county.

 Local and Regional Businesses

-The Hawkeye Solar Project is a proposed utility-scale solar project being developed by Ranger Power in partnership with private landowners near the City of Grand Mound, Iowa.
-The project would generate clean, low-cost solar energy for families and businesses in Eastern Iowa – with the capacity to power more than 50,000 Iowa homes.
-It would maintain the character of the rural community while also contributing significant new tax revenue and creating local jobs during construction.
+The Hawkeye Solar Project is a utility-scale solar project developed by Ranger Power in partnership with private landowners near the city of Grand Mound, Iowa.
+The project will generate clean, low-cost solar energy for families and businesses in eastern Iowa – with the capacity to power thousands of Iowa homes.
+It will maintain the character of the rural community while also contributing significant new tax revenue and creating local jobs during construction.

-Ranger Power is a solar development company focused on projects across the Midwest.
-We pride ourselves on working closely with neighbors and other stakeholders to develop projects the local community can be proud of for years to come.
+Ranger Power is a solar development company headquartered in the Midwest and is focused on projects across the heartland.
+We pride ourselves on working closely with neighbors and other stakeholders to develop projects the local community can be proud of for years to come

 PANEL ROWS WILL BE